modern-influence-of-ancient-warriors

 Command of the Turma

 Each decurion commanded a turma of roughly 30 to 42 cavalrymen.
-He was assisted by a second-in-command known as the duplicarius (who received double pay) and a sesquiplicarius (who received one-and-a-half pay).
-These junior officers helped maintain order, led smaller detachments, and handled administrative tasks.
-The decurion himself was responsible for the unit's roster, equipment inspection, and ensuring horses were properly cared for.
-In combat, he led from the front, shouting orders and directing his men with a standard (vexillum) or simply by his actions.
+He was assisted by a second-in-command known as the duplicarius who received double pay, and a sesquiplicarius who received one-and-a-half pay.
+These junior officers helped maintain order, led smaller detachments on patrol or scouting missions, and handled administrative tasks that would otherwise overwhelm a single commander.

 Leadership in Battle

 Cavalry tactics required quick decision-making and coordinated movement.
-The decurion had to ensure his turma could execute complex maneuvers such as the wedge (to break enemy lines), the circle (to surround opponents), or the cantabrian circle (a harassing tactic).
+The decurion had to ensure his turma could execute complex maneuvers such as the wedge formation to break enemy lines, the circle to surround opponents, or the cantabrian circle—a harassing tactic where cavalrymen rode in a circle, each throwing javelins as they passed the enemy front.
 During battle, he communicated with the praefectus alae via trumpets or messengers and adjusted his unit's position accordingly.
-The ability to maintain unit cohesion in the chaos of mounted combat was paramount, and the decurion's personal bravery was a key factor in morale.

 Training and Discipline

-A decurion oversaw the daily training of his men.
-This included horsemanship drills, weapons practice (especially with the lancea or spear, and gladius for close combat), and formation riding.
-He also inspected armor and weapons to ensure they were maintained.
-Discipline was strict: defaulters could be punished with flogging, fines, or reduction in rank.
+Discipline was strict.
+Defaulters could be punished with flogging, fines, or reduction in rank.
 The decurion held the authority to impose minor punishments and could recommend more severe penalties to higher command.
-Keeping the horses in good condition was also critical; sick or lame mounts could compromise an entire unit.
+Keeping the horses in good condition was also critical; sick or lame mounts could compromise an entire unit and leave the army without mobile reconnaissance or pursuit capabilities at a crucial moment.

 Logistical Duties